 The Green Race: Going Big but Staying Home

-After 17 years, the Green brings more competitors and classes while staying true to its roots
+After 17 years, the Green brings more competitors but stays true to its roots

-This Saturday, more than 160 racers competed in the 17th annual Green River Narrows Race in Saluda, North Carolina.
-With more internationals and lead competitors racing this year than ever before, the Green Race is becoming one of the top creek races in the world while working to maintain its grassroots identity.
+It all started with some local buddies, a single van and beer at the take out.
+Now 17 years later last Saturday, more than 160 racers competed in the 17th annual Green River Narrows Race in Saluda, N.C.
+With more international and top competitors racing this year than ever before, the Green Race is becoming one of the top creek races in the world.
+When a whitewater race receives such renowned athletes and title, a question emerges: can it still keep its grassroots identity?

 “This year was a big step as far as numbers,” said Shane Benedict, Liquidlogic Kayaks co-founder.
 More than 100 long-boat competitors kicked off the race at noon followed by the open-canoe class and the Green’s first-ever topo-duo class, with the dream team of former Green champs Pat Keller (’06, ’08) and Isaac Levinson (2011) taking the win.
 Nearly another 100 short boats came next, and the switch-hitter (read: backward) class served as the exciting finale.
 Hand-paddlers and C-1ers were interspersed throughout the race.
 Down in the gorge watching them all were more than 1,000 spectators cheering on every single racer.